WiproOpenSource/openbdre/workflow.md

 The parent process is which is the process at which the workflow has to begin is passed as a command line argument.
 The filename in which workflow is to be written to is also passed as argument.
 The process id is used to fetch all the sub-processes from the metadata and form the processInfos list which gets used by the NodeCollection class to initialize nodes for various sub-processes.
 It also is used by WorkflowPrinter to print the workflow.
 Ultimately, two files are generated, an XML file that contains the entire workflow in XML format and a dot file which is a graphical representation of the workflow.

+WORKFLOW GENERATION SETUP

+Use md.sql to load process data into the process table Run WorkflowGenerator.java with the following arguments: